Ulixes: Facial Recognition Privacy with Adversarial Machine Learning: Evaluation

 \subsection{Clustering}

-The final evaluation for the effectiveness of our cloaking system is done via clustering.
-The goal is to look at whether it is possible, in an unsupervised manner, to group together face images of the same individuals.
-As done previously, we first look at how well clustering works when performed on the original, unaltered face images.
-We compare this to when $10\%$ of the images, picked at random, are cloaked, then when $50\%$ are, and finally when only cloaked images are used.
-Measurements are also results of a hundredfold average for datasets with $20$ people having each $20$ images.
+The final evaluation for the effectiveness of Ulixes is done via clustering, one of the most commonly used unsupervised learning techniques.
+The goal is to look at whether it is possible to group together face images of the same individuals.
+As previously done, we first look at how well clustering works when performed on the original, unaltered face images.
+We then compare this to when $10\%$ of the images, picked at random, are cloaked, then when $50\%$ are, and finally when only cloaked images are used.
+Measurements are also results of a tenfold average for datasets with $30$ people having each $30$ images.

 The clustering accuracy of a method is calculated by looking at the individual clusters.
-For each cluster, its most frequent item is taken as the cluster identifier; then, the percentage of images in the cluster belonging to the same person is calculated, and a weighted average is made among all clusters identified (excluding clusters with a single item).
+For each cluster, its most frequent item is taken as the cluster identifier; then, the percentage of images in the cluster belonging to the same person is calculated, and a weighted average is taken for identified clusters (excluding clusters with a single item), where the weight is directly proportional to the cluster size.
 This measurement allows a single person's images to be split into two clusters but still yield a $100\%$ accuracy if both clusters only include images of that person and are not outliers, thus allowing large differences in a person's look across images (e.g., haircuts and aging effects) to not negatively affect the score.

-This evaluation is performed using agglomerative clustering with two stop conditions: either when the target number of clusters is reached ($20$), or when subsequent agglomerations exceed a maximum distance threshold of $1.242$ (which allows the formation of multiple clusters per each person).
-As a consequence, the table \ref{tab:clustering} reports two measurements for each experiment, one per stop condition of the clustering algorithm.
-The resulting accuracy scores, though already fairly low using uncloaked images only, show a significant decrease as the percentage of cloaked images increases.
-When all images are cloaked, compared with when they are not, faces are over $30\%$ less likely to be correctly clustered as measured on PubFig83 and over $50\%$ when FaceScrub is used.
+This evaluation is performed using agglomerative clustering with one of two stop conditions: either when subsequent agglomerations exceed a maximum distance threshold of $1.242$ (which allows the formation of multiple clusters per person), or when the target number of clusters is reached ($30$, which means that the clustering algorithm is given some information about the composition of the dataset).
+As a consequence, Table \ref{tab:clustering} reports two measurements for each experiment, one per stop condition of the clustering algorithm.
+The resulting accuracy scores show a significant decrease as the percentage of cloaked images increases.
+When all images are cloaked, compared with when they are not, faces are over $70\%$ less likely to be correctly clustered, which is a significant result.